sidravi1/sidravi1.github.io/_posts/2019-03-27-back-to-basic-with-david-mackay-ii.md

     return assignments, new_centroids, []
 {% endhighlight %}

-We're going to look at the 7 different datasets and see how this code does in pickup the clusters.
+We're going to look at the 7 different datasets and see how this code does in picking up the clusters.

 ![simple]({{"/assets/20190327_simple.png" | absolute_url}})